-The Portable Foldable Pet Bath is easy to use and is made using a strong aluminium frame and durable PVC.
-The interior and surrounding material is a heavy-duty nylon that is sure to last and hold your pup.
+This portable dog bath is easy to use and is made using a strong aluminium frame and durable PVC.
+The interior and surrounding material is a heavy-duty nylon that is sure to last and hold your dog.
 You will find that this option is perfect for outdoor baths, large dogs, and when you are on the go.
 If you are after a large dog tub bath then this one might be your best option.

 The Portable Foldable Pet Bath does fold up quickly and easily without any tools so that you can take it on the go with you.
 You will find that there is a bottom drain plug too, which makes it convenient for those days that you are out in the sun outdoors.

-What to Look for in a Dog Bathtub
+What to Look for to find the Best Dog Bath UK

-When it comes to a dog bathtub, you do not want to be too lenient when you explore your choices.
-Remember, this is supposed to be a positive experience for you and your pup, so anything less than perfect could be detrimental to another good experience in the bath.
+When it comes to a dog bath, you do not want to be too lenient when you explore your choices.
+Remember, this is supposed to be a positive experience for you and your dog, so anything less than perfect could be detrimental to another good experience in the bath.

-As you shop for a dog bathtub, you will find that there are many choices and you will find that some have more features than others, so do pay close attention.
+As you shop for the best dog bath tub, you will find that there are many choices and you will find that some have more features than others, so do pay close attention.

-One of the first things you want to look for is a bathtub that will be big enough for your pup.
-If you choose a bathtub that is too small, the bath will not be enjoyable, you and your pup will feel cramped, and you may even spill the tub.
-You should measure your pup from nose to tail base and then use this number to choose a bathtub for him or her.
+One of the first things you want to look for is one that will be big enough for your dog.
+If you choose one that is too small, the bath will not be enjoyable, you and your dog will feel cramped, and you may even spill the tub.
+You should measure your dog from nose to tail base and then use this number to choose a bath for him or her.

 Once you have decided on a size, you will then need to look into some of the features that are offered.
 For example, you may find that there are tubs that are ideal for dogs who suffer from arthritis or those who have trouble walking or climbing.

-You need to consider yourself when you choose a bathtub for your dog as well.
+You need to consider yourself when you choose a bath tub for your dog as well.
 If you suffer from back problems, then an elevated tub may be a good idea, so you do not have to bend down, but if you have an oversized dog, an elevated tub may not be the best decision either.
 If you are professional home groomer then maybe not of the above will be suitable and you might be better off going for a stainless steel bathtub which is a more permanent solution.

 Lastly, you want to choose a tub that is easy to clean.
 The harder it is to clean, the less likely it is that you will be able to remove all bacteria and hair from the tub, which can be an issue.